Convert Onion from Pounds to Whole Onions

 Frequently Asked Questions

-How much does a medium onion weigh?
+How much does a medium onion weigh in pounds?

 Which onion variety should I use?